 |Fever||Uncommon and mild||Usually 39 degrees C or higher for 3 to 4 days|

-Alana (The Larns) shared her homemade remedy with us which is “I swear by warming up on the hob orange juice, cinnamon, honey and ginger when you have a cold coming on.
+Alana (The Larns) shared her homemade remedy with us.
+She said “I swear by warming up on the hob orange juice, cinnamon, honey and ginger when you have a cold coming on.
 Great for sore throat and clearing the sinuses!”

-Do you have any other ways to help stay well during the winter months?!
+Do you have any other ways to help stay well during the colder autumn and winter months?!